 The McMullens were in the block which today includes the Red Door Tavern at 3401 Evanston Avenue North, the Burke Building nearest to Phinney Avenue, and other commercial structures.
 In the 1916 photo below, the trolley car barn is visible.
 Today the old car barn building is the Theo Chocolate factory on the corner of 34th & Phinney.

 Census and city directory listings, McMullen family.
-Earliest listed address of the business was 460 Ewing Street (on 34th between Phinney and Evanston Avenues) with the additional small kiosk located at the southwest corner of Fremont Avenue & Ewing Street.
+Earliest listed address of the business was 460 Ewing Street (on 34th between Phinney and Evanston Avenues) with the additional small kiosk, a receiving station for customers, located at the southwest corner of Fremont Avenue & Ewing Street.

 Fremont Colleague newspaper, January 2, 1904, page 15.
 Microfilm, UW Library.